MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-resource-group-deployment-v1.md

 :::moniker range="<=azure-pipelines"

 <!-- :::editable-content name="description"::: -->
-Deploy, start, stop, delete Azure Resource Groups.
+Use this task to deploy, start, stop, and delete Azure Resource Groups.
 <!-- :::editable-content-end::: -->

 This task is deprecated.